Mitch Kuhn Mitch Kuhn

 Education Programs Coordinator

-Desmond holds a BA in English and Spanish, from Portland State University and an MFA in fiction from Boise State University.
-He was the associate editor of The Idaho Review and was a 2023 Sun Valley Writers Conference Fellow.
-Desmond has taught creative writing at Boise State and as a Cabin Teaching-Writer.
+He holds a BA in English and Spanish from Portland State University and an MFA in fiction writing from Boise State University.
+He was the 2023 associate editor of The Idaho Review, a 2023 Sun Valley Writers Conference Fellow, and 2021 Glenn Balch Award Recipient.
+Desmond has taught creative writing for The Cabin and Boise State University, and currently teaches in Boise State’s First-Year Writing Program.
+His fiction has been nominated for Best Small Fictions and appears in Gulf Coast, Nashville Review, Grist, Indiana Review, Zone 3, The Florida Review, and other publications.

-When he’s not writing, Desmond enjoys playing music, hiking, bicycling, and catching a good movie at The Flicks.
-Some of his favorite books include Jesus’ Son by Denis Johnson (or really anything and everything by Denis Johnson), The Heart is a Lonely Hunter by Carson McCullers, and The Quick and The Dead by Joy Williams.
+Some of his favorite books include Jesus’ Son by Denis Johnson, The Heart is a Lonely Hunter by Carson McCullers, The Rabbit Hutch by Tess Gunty, and The Quick and The Dead by Joy Williams.

 Read More